 - # clproset -w -d /dev/sdb5 - 4.
 Manually mount the file system on the shared disk to be restored.
 Make sure to unmount the file system when you have completed restoration. - 5.
-Run the following command to set the disk resource partition to ReadOnly.
+Run the command below to set the disk resource partition to ReadOnly as needed.
+Do not specify ReadOnly for the device used by a volume manager resource.